Building a better future through inclusivity in the classroom

 Judit Kormos is Professor of Second Language Acquisition at Lancaster University, UK.
 She was the chief investigator on a project that explored the foreign language learning processes of students with dyslexia and authored a coursebook on specific learning difficulties and language teaching.
 She worked on DysTEFL, a European Commission sponsored teacher training project focusing on dyslexia and language learning, and is the coordinator of the Dyslexia for Teachers of English as a Foreign Language project.

 Anne Margaret Smith

-Anne Margaret Smith taught English for 25 years in Kenya, Germany, Sweden, and the UK, where she worked at the University of Salford and Lancaster University before becoming Senior Lecturer in TESOL at the University of Cumbria.
-Co-author of Teaching Languages to Students with Specific Learning Difficulties (2012), she is a dyslexia specialist tutor and assessor, and provides materials, training to teachers and specialist teaching to learners with dyslexia through her consultancy, ELT well.
+Anne Margaret Smith taught English for 25 years in Kenya, Germany, Sweden, and the UK, where she worked at the University of Salford, Lancaster University, and the University of Cumbria.
+Co-author of Teaching Languages to Students with Specific Learning Difficulties (2012), she is a dyslexia specialist tutor and assessor, and currently provides materials, training to teachers, and specialist teaching to learners with dyslexia through her consultancy, ELT well.
 She is a founding member of the IATEFL special interest group Inclusive Practices and SEN.

 Teaching Learners with Special Educational Needs

 An online course designed to help teachers develop their understanding of special educational needs, and enhance their knowledge and skills necessary to create an inclusive learning environment.

 A practical guide for primary and secondary teachers of English working with students with SEN, divided into three clear sections.
 It offers teachers a general understanding of SEN, successful teaching approaches, and clear guidance for specific types of SEN.